 Gastronomy & Wine

-Literally means “the old university”, the Velha Universidade was first established in 1290.
-The main building that remains today, dates back to the 16th century when João III declared its permanent residence in Coimbra.
+Literally means “the old university,” the Velha Universidade was first established in 1290.
+The main building that remains today dates back to the 16th century when João III declared its permanent residence in Coimbra.
 The buildings are set around the Patio des Escolas, a courtyard dominated by the Baroque clock tower nicknamed “A Cabra” (goat) and a statue of João III.
 The elaborate stairway to the right leads into the administrative quarters and the Sala dos Capelos.
 The hall itself is hung with portraits of Portugal’s Kings.
-It is used for conferring degrees and has a fine wood paneled ceiling with gilded decoration in Manueline style.
+It is used for conferring degrees and has an elegant wood-paneled ceiling with gilded decoration in Manueline style.
 The highlight is the narrow catwalk around the outside walls.
 The central door off the courtyard leads past the cupola, a very elaborate religious foundation.
-The famous library, a baroque fantasy presented to the faculty by João V in the early 18th century.
+The famous library, a baroque fantasy, presented to the faculty by João V in the early 18th century.
 It’s rooms telescope into each other.

 You can visit the historic city of Coimbra on one of our Portugal Wine Tours.
 Spend the night in the charming Quinta das Lagrimas, relax in the peaceful gardens, unwind in the spa and dine in the excellent restaurant.